Spanish Association for Fantasy, Science Fiction and Terror

 Hi!
 I´m new in this forum and as a Spanish SF & Fantasy fan, it grieves me deeply that I can´t find any more messages in this forum of discussion.

 Lately in Spain, specially as far as cinema is concerned I´ve been witnessing a turn towards the Fantastic, bordering on the Gothic.
 Love it or hate it, Amenábar´s Tesis recreates the atmosphere of a long lost or recycled genre in Anglo-Saxon Literature: the 18c Gothic Radcliffe, Monk and Maturin where such masters (all BTW recently published by Valdemar to whom we own the rescue of so many priceless texts).
-Tesis is a subversive critique of the Academia where the castle is substituted by University buildings, the "monk" is the professor; the female victims are horribly mutilated, the female body is regarded as an object both of pleasure and horror, sex lies at the core of the narrative, etc. I would like to know whether you colleagues of Espora have thought of Tesis as such.
+Tesis is a subversive critique of the Academia where the castle is substituted by University buildings, the "monk" is the professor; the female victims are horribly mutilated, the female body is regarded as an object both of pleasure and horror, sex lies at the core of the narrative, etc.

 Thanks, Irene, Barcelona.